PotentialParadox/User_Configurations/README.md

 Vertical Split   | leader-v
 Horizontal Split | leader-h
 Quick Save       | leader-s
-Quick Save-Close | Ctrl-q
+Quick Save-Close | leader-q
-Format c-code    | F8
+SpellCheck Toggle| leader-f

 # TMUX
 Tmux is very similar to the now sort of depricated gnu-screen.
 Its used to split the terminal into multiple panes within the terminal.
 I've included some of the most useful commands

 ## TMUX Shortcuts
 Function             | Key
 -------------------- | ------------------------------------------